cmh02/McLabsWikiGpt/README.md

 ## Deployment

-This project is currently deployed using [Railway](https://railway.com/) with the entire GitHub Repo.
+This project currently has two user interfaces:

+* A minecraft in-game command built using [Skript](https://github.com/SkriptLang/Skript)
+* A custom [Discord](https://discord.com/) application that is available in our community server

+For the backend, I have created two [Railway](https://railway.com/) projects from the GitHub Repository:

+* The first project handles the backend API
+* The second project provides the discord bot